 With 2.88 MB drives, since the preamble must be erased before it is rewritten, WGATE should be asserted when the pre-erase head is located at the beginning of the preamble to the data field.
 This means that WGATE should be asserted when the read/write head is at least 38 bytes (at 1 Mbps) before the preamble.
-TABLES 5-15 "Effect of Drive Mode and Data Rate on FORMAT TRACK and WRITE DATA Commands" on page 122 and 5-16 "Effect of GDC Bits on FORMAT TRACK and WRITE DATA Commands" on page 122 show how the perpendicular format affects gap 2 and, consequently, WGATE timing, for different data rates.
+Tables 5-15 and 5-16 on page 95 show how the perpendicular format affects gap 2 and, consequently, WGATE timing, for different data rates.

 Because of the 38-byte spacing between the read/write head and the pre-erase head at 1 Mbps, the gap 2 length of 22 bytes used in the standard IBM disk format is not long enough.
 The format standard for 2.88 MB drives at 1 Mbps called the Perpendicular Format, increases the length of gap 2 to 41 bytes.
-See FIGURE 5-19 "IBM, Perpendicular, and ISO Formats Supported by the FORMAT TRACK Command" on page 118.
+See Figure 5-20 on page 91.

 The PERPENDICULAR MODE command puts the Floppy Disk Controller (FDC) into perpendicular recording mode, which allows it to read and write perpendicular media.
 Once this command is invoked, the read, write and format commands can be executed in the normal manner.
 The perpendicular mode of the FDC functions at all data rates, adjusting format and write data parameters accordingly.
-See Section 5.7.9 "The PERPENDICULAR MODE Command" on page 121 for more details.
+See "The PERPENDICULAR MODE Command" on page 94 for more details.